ReflectionHLE/ReflectionHLE/README.md

 http://steamcommunity.com/sharedfiles/filedetails/?id=315040793

-Furthermore, from the campaign's pages, you may also be able to find links to copies of the game already offered for purchase (possibly considered a beta) from indiegamestand.com and itch.io, if not more than these.
+Furthermore, from the campaign's pages, you may also be able to find links to copies of the game already offered for purchase.
+Note that they may be updated as the time passes, and these may further be considered betas at the moment.

 -------------------------------------------------------------------------
 Where can I get compatible Catacomb game data (updated as of Dec 22 2014)